 You would wear protective clothing including gloves, eye protectors and safety footwear.

-Some glazing technicians enter through a Modern Apprenticeship in Glass Industry Operations Level 2.
+Some glazing technicians enter through a Modern Apprenticeship in Glass Industry Operations at SCQF Level 5.

 You would need English, Maths and a science or technological subject at National 4.

 Larger companies have their own training centres and would put you through their own training programme to achieve the Institute of the Motor Industry's (IMI) accreditation in Autoglazing.
 You may not need any formal qualifications but a good general education is useful.